 I maintain two starts, one for wheat and one for rye.
-For both, I use lower hydration which makes them stiffer than other starts that use more water.
+I use lower hydration for both, which makes them stiffer than other starts that use more water.

 The Basics of Starter Care

-Usually, there is not much of a time commitment to caring for a start, but it must be ‘fed’ daily to be kept alive.
+Usually, caring for a starter requires little time, but it must be ‘fed’ daily to stay alive.
 This, of course, will lead to far too much sourdough starter being made unless you are baking every day.
 For that reason, many bakers discard half of their active start before freshening it.

 This is an unnecessary waste since the discarded start is an excuse for making waffles or pancakes nearly any day.
-In fact, I cannot think of a thing I make with flour that could not use a cup of this discarded start.
+I cannot think of a thing I make with flour that could not use a cup of this discarded start.

 Feeding Your Starter